boyter/cs/README.md

 BUGS
 need to clear pdf cache
-searching for http://localhost:8080/?q=%22about+to+explore%22&ss=300 seems to highlight to for some reason, same in TUI mode pdf without pdf2txt seems to crash a lot
+searching for http://localhost:8080/?q=%22about+to+explore%22&ss=300 seems to highlight to for some reason, same in TUI mode pdf without pdf2txt seems to crash a lot xpdf

 TODO
 actually have a real parser supporting proper boolean syntax IN PROGRESS